-Disappointment number 2 came when we realized there was no sunrise.
-It was too cloudy.
-I bet we weren't the only ones disappointed.
+Disappointment came when we realized there was no sunrise since it was too cloudy.

-Our next destination was in an orange farm to do some orange-picking.
+Our next destination was to an orange farm to do some orange-picking.
 And in another stroke of bad luck, they ran out of oranges for people to pick.
-Great.

-Afterwards, it was time for a 2-hour morning walk.
+Afterwards, it was time for a 2-hour morning hike.

-We learned our lesson the other day and got a guide from the information booth so we don’t get lost this time.
+We learned our lesson from the other day and got a guide from the information booth so we don’t get lost this time.

 Wait for me guys!
-I think I might get an award for slowest trekker.
-I have this huge fear of heights and this theory that my clumsiness will eventually kill me.
-Seriously dumb ways to die.
+I think I might get an award for being the slowest hiker.

-It was exhausting and surprisingly hot but we survived the walk.
+It was exhausting and sweltering, but we survived the hike.